shoaibkhan17/JumpIN/readme.txt

 --After every move, a text is printed which displays the hole status.
 --The purpose of this is to let the users know if there is a rabbit inside the hole.

--Information on deselecting a piece.
+-Information on de-selecting a piece.
---If you select a piece and then want to deselect it, just place it back it its own location.
+--If you select a piece and then want to de-select it, just place it back it its own location.

 ---------------------------------------------------------------------------------------------------
 Design Decisions: